 Not every market is “platformizable” but we can learn that building a product and opening to third partys bringing innovations allow to make what we call an innovation platform play.

 Building a service and generating more value from connecting market sides instead of owning assets or producing a service directly allow to make a transaction platform play.

 Those trying to have a hybrid approach where you distribute with a transaction (Apple Store) and where you innovate by adding complementors (Apple iOS) can make a winning platform overall.

-Digital culture is a concept misunderstood that explain that technology and the Internet significantly shape the way we interact, behave, think, and communicate as humans in the society.
-Those disruptive technological innovation that changes are pervasive.
+Digital culture is a concept misunderstood that explains that technology and the Internet significantly shape the way we interact, behave, think, and communicate as humans in society.

-All those trends we hear about such as cyber security, transhumanism, artificial intelligence, the Internet and its derives, social engineering and modern psychology are part of the digital culture.
+All those trends we hear about such as cyber security, transhumanism, artificial intelligence, the Internet and its derives like social engineering and modern psychology are part of the digital culture.

-Its even using social media as medium to spread when someone share a story on Instagram or a moment on WeChat, when we pay with Alipay, that collection of smileys in your smartphone, that addiction to notifications all of this represent it contextually in our day to day life, at the end of the day it’s all about the relationship between humans and technology.
+Using social media as a medium to spread a story, sharing a story on Instagram or a moment on WeChat, cashless payment; using emojis, and that addiction to notifications: its all about the relationship between humans and technology.

 Here is a list non exhaustive of topics regarding digital culture:

 - Social media

 That very same digital culture will have an impact about how people going to team up to solve a problem in new ways.
 For a company, the challenge is about closing the gap between employees and leadership.